Henning Klopper

 Henning Johannes Klopper (January 17, 1895 – November 20, 1985) was a South African politician who served as Speaker of the National Assembly, and the first chairman of the Afrikaner Broederbond.
-He is known for promoting Afrikaans and fighting White Afrikaner poverty in South Africa.
+He was known for promoting Afrikaans and fighting White Afrikaner poverty in South Africa.

 Roots

 Klopper was born on 17 January 1895 in Heilbron, Orange Free State.
 He was the son of Hendrik Belthasar Louis Klopper and Christina Catharina Johanna van Aswegen.
 After his schooling in Parys, at age 16 he joined the South African Railways and Harbours.
 He married Maria Alberta Cecilia Naudé.
 He died on 20 November 1985.

 Afrikaner Broederbond

 On 5 June 1918, Klopper and three others namely: Jozua Francois Naudé, father of Beyers Naudé, (born 20 March 1873), Daniel Hendrik Celliers du Plessis, (born 12 Mar 1898) and Hendrik Willem van der Merwe, (born 1891) formed an organization called the Afrikaner Broederbond (translated it means "Afrikaner Brotherhood").
 They were concerned about white Afrikaner poverty.
 This organization's aims were to protect the white Afrikaner interests and return it to its rightful place in South Africa.
 He was the first chairman.
 When the Conservative party was formed in 1983, Klopper joined them and was then forced to leave the organization.